MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 ### Voting with Satellites (electoral delegates)

-Until the Mavryk platform is launched on the mainnet, voting happens directly by vMVK holders.
-After the launch, Satellites will form the backbone of the system and will accept vMVK delegations by stakeholders and vote on their behalf.
+Until the Mavryk platform is launched on the mainnet, voting happens directly by sMVK holders.
+After the launch, Satellites will form the backbone of the system and will accept sMVK delegations by stakeholders and vote on their behalf.

 _This is similar to the approach of Bakers on Tezos._

-Thanks to this representative democracy model, stakeholders of vMVK are not required to regularly cast votes, and the level of a Satellite’s engagement in governance influences the choice of delegates.
+Thanks to this representative democracy model, stakeholders of sMVK are not required to regularly cast votes, and the level of a Satellite’s engagement in governance influences the choice of delegates.

 ### Treasury